solbach/kinova-ros/README.md

 # Notice
-_Work In Progress_

-This is a fork of the [original kinova-ros repo by Kinova](https://github.com/Kinovarobotics/kinova-ros).
-The purpose of this fork is to migrate the code to ROS Kinetic running on Ubuntu 16.04.
+This is a fork :fork_and_knife: of the [original kinova-ros repo by Kinova](https://github.com/Kinovarobotics/kinova-ros).
+The purpose of this fork is to migrate the code to ROS Kinetic running on Ubuntu 16.04 :computer:. :tada: :squirrel:

 # Table of Contents
 - [Important](#important)